cesanta/mongoose/README.md

 - Asynchronous DNS resolver
 - Tiny static and run-time footprint
 - Source code is both ISO C and ISO C++ compliant
+- Very easy to integrate: just copy `mongoose.c` and `mongoose.h` files to your build tree
 - Works with any network stack with socket API, like LwIP or FreeRTOS-Plus-TCP
-- Very easy to integrate: just copy `mongoose.c` and `mongoose.h` files to your build tree
-- Optional built-in TCP/IP stack with drivers for bare metal or RTOS firmwares
+- Provides a built-in TCP/IP stack with drivers for bare metal or RTOS systems
-   - A full device dashboard
+   - A complete Web device dashboard
   [bare metal example on Nucleo-F429ZI](examples/stm32/nucleo-f429zi-baremetal) is only 6 files
    - For comparison, a CubeIDE generated HTTP example is 400+ files